 - New parking for 290 vehicles, and 2 buses, and room for EV expansion

 - Internal pathways that connect to the rest of Confederation Beach Park and the wider trail network.

 Recent park upgrades

-2020: Phase One of the sports Park completed, including upgrades to North Service Road
+2020: Phase One of the sports Park completed, including cricket field, pickleball courts, multi-use soccer field and upgrades to North Service Road.

 2020: Preliminary Master Plan report completed, outlining options for Wild Waterworks

 2017: Phase 1 wayfinding and signage program completed, including vehicular wayfinding pedestrian wayfinding along the Beach Trail, zone markers, and regulatory signage

 2017: Construction of three new park “gateway” entry features and signage

 2016: Council approved name change to Confederation Beach Park